 Paper Cup Instruments

-Create this quick and easy instruments and allow your kids to make their own music as they play to the beat of their own drum.
+Create these quick and easy instruments and allow your kids to make their own music as they play to the beat of their own drum.

 What You Need: